fhlab/UMIC-seq/README.md

 ## Analysis workflow example

 An example dataset in form of 100,000 basecalled reads in fastq format (example_randomreads.fastq.gz) is provided [externally](https://www.dropbox.com/s/d8tkadbvq95p06h/example_randomreads.fastq.gz?dl=1).
 Additionally, 5000 basecalled reads pre-enriched for 36 clusters are provided within this repository (example_clusterreads.fastq.gz).\
+Also, provided are:
+- barcodes.fasta: The three barcodes used to demultiplex the sample datasets.
-Also, the short sequence next to the UMI is provided for extraction on the sample datasets (probe.fasta).
+- probe.fasta: The short sequence next to the UMI is provided for extraction on the sample datasets.

 ### Extraction of UMIs